-Individual grades for each species in Criteria 6 is shown below following methodology developed by the Department of Biodiversity, Conservation and Attractions.
+The overall grade for waterbirds in this Report Card is based on meeting Criterion 5, regularly supporting 20,000 or more waterbirds.
+Individual grades for each species in Criterion 6 are shown below following methodology developed by the Department of Biodiversity, Conservation and Attractions.”

 Number of birds (per guild)